Ibrahim778/8BitVita/README.md

 **Using it once paired (see above):**
 1. Just turn on the controller in x-input mode and it will connect to the Vita.

-**Note**: If you are using multiple controllers the controller ports will be set in the order you connect (if available), so first connection -> port 1 second connection -> port 2 etc, simply powering off the controller will not trigger a disconnect on vita.
-Typically you need to hold the ```Start``` button till it turns off.
+**Note**: This plugin is compatible with minivitaTV ;) If you are using multiple controllers the controller ports will be set in the order you connect (if available), so first connection -> port 1 second connection -> port 2 etc.

-This plugin is compatible with minivitaTV ;)

 Credit goes to M Ibrahim.
 Thanks to ShadowKnight1620 for testing.